huyue9034/UGE-D/README.md

 This dataset consists of nine categories: "water", "architecture", "facility", "sky", "flat", "plant_tree", "plant_shrub", "plant_lawn", and "plant_flower".

 The repository contains the original images and masks of the dataset.
+We will continue to expand and refine the UGE-D.

 ## Full Version
 You can get the full version at